knjeru/gSchool_Exercises/_02_html/readme.md

 ![Result Page for "Hackers" on IMDB ][14]

 ### 2 of 4: Hyperlinks
 A hyperlink, which is created with an `<a>` tag, enables developers to link a web-page to another (or the same) web-page.

 To learn how to use hyperlinks, please read [Creating Hyperlinks][21].

 After you're done reading, we'll apply this new knowledge to the result's page we created.
 Please follow these instructions:

-1. You will not create a seperate page of HTML for each movie title on the result's page.
+1. You will not create a separate page of HTML for each movie title on the result's page.
 We want, however, you to gain practice with hyperlinks.
 Please write the code to make each movie title a hyperlink.
 When the link is clicked, a new tab should open.
 Using a relative link, have the tab open to this README.md.

-2. You will also not create a seperate page of HTML for each actor or actress.
+2. You will also not create a separate page of HTML for each actor or actress.
 To this extent, turn every actor and actress on your result's page into a hyperlink.
 Have each link be an absolute path the actor or actress' page on IMDB.

 ### 3 of 3: Rich Media
 HTML has the amazing ability to support different types of rich media:

 - `<image>`: image
 - `<svg>`: vector image